dwarvesf/df-frontend-2023/final-project/README.md

 - `/chat/completions`

   This API mimics OpenAI's [chat completions](https://platform.openai.com/docs/api-reference/chat) API.
-You can refer to their [docs](https://platform.openai.com/docs/guides/gpt/chat-completions-api) for refernce on how to use this API in depth.
+You can refer to their [docs](https://platform.openai.com/docs/guides/gpt/chat-completions-api) for reference on how to use this API in depth.

   The `accessToken` you acquire from the `/auth/login` API will be used in the `Authorization` header.
 Take note that this **this API supports both POST and SSE requests.**